7 Tips for WOSBs

 Take the Tutorial on Selling to the Army

-Take the step-by-step tutorial entitled "13 Steps", read the Women-Owned Small Business Program Brochure (PDF or Flash), and check the Women-Owned Business Development Center.
+Take the step-by-step tutorial entitled "11 Steps to Doing Business with the Army", read the Women-Owned Small Business Program Brochure (PDF or Flash), and check the Women-Owned Business Development Center.
 These will walk you through the process of preparing your company to do business with the Army, finding Army contacts, and identifying specific opportunities.
 Please note that any business wishing to do business with the federal government must be registered in the System for Award Management.
 If your company is not registered, make this your very first step.

 Review the SBA information on the new WOSB set aside rules:

 - SBA Information on Women-Owned Small Business Federal Contract Program

 - Contracting Officer's Guide for the WOSB Program

 Determine whether you qualify for the Economically Disadvantaged Small Business Program (EDWOSB) or the Woman-Owned Small Business Program, and certify that you meet the necessary qualifications.
 Visit www.sba.gov/wosb for a list of NAICS codes for which WOSBs are underrepresented and therefore eligible for set asides under the EDWOSB or WOSB program.
 The are forty-five NAICS codes in which WOSBs are underrepresented and thirty-eight NACIS codes in which WOSBs are substantially underrepresented.
 Contracts for NAICS codes that are underrepresented can be set aside for EDWOSBs, while contracts for NAICS codes that are underrepresented can be set aside for both EDWOSBs and WOSBs.